MilesCranmer/pysr_paper/README.md

 This repository holds the source code for the [PySR](https://github.com/MilesCranmer/PySR) & [SymbolicRegression.jl](https://github.com/MilesCranmer/SymbolicRegression.jl) paper, including LaTeX, raw data, and plotting code.

-Click on the [PDF](https://github.com/MilesCranmer/pysr_paper/raw/main-pdf/ms.pdf) button to download the live copy, and feel free to submit a PR to suggest any changes to the paper!
+Click [here](https://github.com/MilesCranmer/pysr_paper/raw/main-pdf/ms.pdf) button to download the PDF, and feel free to submit a PR to suggest any changes to the paper!

 ## Build